-- Comprehensive development zoning proposed outside of the CD designation is permitted but must meet with the policies detailed in the designation within which they are located. - As CD lands have been identified as culturally significant for the T'Sou-ke Nation, consultation with the T'Sou-ke Nation for development must be a part of the application and planning process. - Comprehensive developments proposed in areas without access to sewer shall be required to provide on-site options that protect the harbour, basin, and environment, and must be approved by the District and VIHA. - Comprehensive development areas will require preparation of an Area Plan by the applicant that details land uses, built forms, densities, servicing, amongst others. - An Area Plan will establish site specific Design Guidelines to be used in evaluating future development applications.
+- Comprehensive development zoning proposed outside of the CD designation is permitted but must meet with the policies detailed in the designation within which they are located. - As CD lands have been identified as culturally significant for the T'Sou-ke Nation and Scia'new Nation, consultation with the T'Souke Nation and Scia'new Nations for development must be a part of the application and planning process. - Comprehensive developments proposed in areas without access to sewer shall be required to provide on-site options that protect the harbour, basin, and environment, and must be approved by the District and Island Health. - Comprehensive development areas will require preparation of an Area Plan by the applicant that details land uses, built forms, densities, servicing, amongst others. - An Area Plan will establish site specific Design Guidelines to be used in evaluating future development applications.

-3.15 NEIGHBOURHOOD AREA PLANS
+3.14 NEIGHBOURHOOD AREA PLANS

-- To support a meaningful engagement process with T'Sou-ke Nation, existing residents, partners, and business owners in the Billing Spit/Kaltasin and Whiffin Spit neighbourhoods. - To explore sewer expansion opportunities, with the goal of improving water quality in Sooke Harbour and Basin. - To seek complementary land uses that support a shared community vision for the area and honour T'Sou-ke Nation's priorities for this land.
+- To support a meaningful engagement process with T'Sou-ke Nation and Scia'new Nation, existing residents, partners, and business owners in the Billings Spit/Kaltasin and Whiffin Spit neighbourhoods. - To explore sewer expansion opportunities, with the goal of improving water quality in Sooke Harbour and Basin. - To seek complementary land uses that support a shared community vision for the area and honour T'Sou-ke Nation and Scia'new Nation priorities for this land. - To identify unique land use patterns and community interests that will benefit from future neighbourhood area plans.

-• Uses, built forms, and densities will be determined through a detailed Area Plan process.
-The Area Plan process shall give due consideration to the extensive shoreline and must include sea level rise and storm surge analysis.3.
+- Uses, built forms, and densities will be determined through a detailed Area Plan process. - The Area Plan process shall give due consideration to the extensive shoreline and must include sea level rise and storm surge analysis.